All News

 Spotify has officially entered the audiobook market in the United States.
 Under a new program—which was first rolled out in the U.K. and Australia in October—subscribers to Spotify Premium can stream up to 15 hours of audiobook content every month from a catalog of over 200,000 titles.

 We have heard from authors who are understandably concerned about what this may mean for royalties and the audiobook market.
-As Britain’s Society of Authors noted when the program was introduced there, music streaming has had a “devastating effect … on artists’ incomes,” and a subscription model for books could have a similar impact unless there are adequate payment terms in place.
+As the UK’s Society of Authors and others have noted, music streaming has had a “devastating effect … on artists’ incomes,” and a subscription model for books could have a similar impact unless there are adequate payment terms in place.

 How Spotify Pays Publishers for Audiobook Streams